9/16/2020

 Henry Mayer

-President and CEO of FedEx Ground
+President and CEO, FedEx Ground

 Yeah, I think the only thing I would add here is that even at the operations level, we have conversations almost daily with all of our top customers.
 Once again, this is not a new event at peak, but this has been ongoing since all of this began back in March.
 When you're operating a seven-day network, follow me back up and say, we're in a new normal here.
-There's a new normal for FedEx, but there's also a new normal for all of our customers.
-When you're operating a seven-day network, we have untapped capacity existing within that network if customers want to take advantage of that untapped capacity.
+And there's a new normal for FedEx, but there's also a new normal for all of our customers.
+And when you're operating a seven-day network, We have untapped capacity existing within that network if customers want to take advantage of that untapped capacity.
 For example, we have ample delivery capacity on Saturday, Sunday, and Monday.
 We have ample pickup capacity on Friday, Saturday, and Sunday.
 If everybody wants to ship on Monday, then we're going to have to have conversations with people about how we modify that demand to fit the available capacity we have on one day a week.
-If customers are flexible, I think we can accommodate most of what people wish to ship this year at
+If customers are flexible, I think we can accommodate most of what people wish to ship this year at peak.

 speaker